RickGelhausen/RiboReport/README.md

 - config.yaml
 - fastq files

-The fastq files for our newly published dataset are available via NCBI GEO (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131514, token:ofkbusuqzbcvfip)
+The fastq files for our newly published dataset are available via NCBI GEO (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131514).
+The data will be published together with the publication.
+Please contact us if you require the access token.
 The rest of the required files can be found in the data folder.

 ### Workflow